Blackipd/Wake-up-NEO/README.md

 me.
 Do you know what I'm talking about?

-NEO

-The Matrix?
+NEO: The Matrix?

-MORPHEUS

-Do you want to know what it is?
+MORPHEUS: Do you want to know what it is?

-MORPHEUS

-The Matrix is everywhere, it's all around us, here even in this room.
+MORPHEUS: The Matrix is everywhere, it's all around us, here even in this room.
 You can see it out your window or on your television.
 You feel it